luke-perry/Starter-React-Native/readme.md

 - src/Stores: redux actions, reducers and stores
 - src/Translations: application strings, you can add languages files and be able to translate your app strings
 - src/Theme: base styles for the application

+### 🧱 Architecture
+- Presentational components are separated from containers.
+Containers usually define whole application screens.
+Presentational components are small components.
+- With Redux, state is shared using global stores.

+### 🐛 Debugging